Tag: <span>Sacred Geometry</span>

 Tracing paper, masking tape, soft pencil and spoon for transferring patterns.
 We might not get this far in one workshop, but you’ll need this for later.

 I will not be instructing the coloring but participants are welcome to bring whatever supplies they choose to color it in.
 Other supplies will be suggested as we go along.
-The compass is the most important.

 Gallery….